 Admission Forms and Requirements

-Apply as either a domestic or international student to the Department of Computer Science and Engineering.
+Apply to the Department of Computer Science and Engineering (domestic and international students)

 Note: The CSIS-PhD program at the University of Colorado Denver is a member of Western Regional Graduate Program (WRGP).
 Qualified students admitted to this program who are residents of one of the 15 WICHI states [Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming] may be eligible for residential tuition, (see the list of member programs.)